sydneymarch/321-Group-Project-3/README.md

 Edit `src/slack_client.py` method `create_threat_blocks()` to customize Block Kit layout.

-## Development Guidelines

-- **No external APIs**: All data is local and mock
-- **No ML/AI**: Pure rule-based logic
-- **Deterministic**: Same input always produces same output
-- **Explainable**: Every decision has clear reasoning

 ## Troubleshooting

 ### "SLACK_BOT_TOKEN not found"
-Ensure `.env` file exists and contains valid credentials.
+Ensure `.env` file exists in project root and contains valid credentials.

 ### "Failed to post message"
-- Check bot has proper permissions
+- Check bot has proper OAuth scopes
-- Verify channel IDs are correct
+- Verify channel IDs are correct (not channel names)
-- Ensure bot is invited to channels
+- Ensure bot is invited to both channels (`/invite @botname`)

 ### No approvals detected
 - Bot checks for ✅ (`:white_check_mark:`) emoji reaction
 - Ensure moderator reacts to the exact message posted by bot
 - Run bot again to check for new approvals

+### Dashboard shows no data
+- Verify `data/mock_threat_dataset.json` exists and is valid JSON
+- Check terminal for Flask errors
+- Try `http://127.0.0.1:5000` if `localhost` doesn't work

+## Development Guidelines

+- **No external APIs**: All data is local and mock
+- **No ML/AI**: Pure rule-based logic for explainability
+- **Deterministic**: Same input always produces same output
+- **Explainable**: Every decision traces back to specific keyword hits

 ## License